-In response to the rise in divisive rhetoric and recent demonstrations, UK Youth, joined by the National Youth Agency, Regional Youth Work Units, and other partners, have set out a coordinated response for youth work organisations.
+In response to the rise in divisive rhetoric and violent demonstrations, UK Youth, joined by the National Youth Agency, Regional Youth Work Units, and other partners, have set out a coordinated response for youth work organisations.

 As national youth organisations, we stand together in visible solidarity against racism, Islamophobia, and all forms of divisive rhetoric.
 We know these issues cut deeply into questions of identity and belonging – for young people, for communities, and for everyone working in the youth sector.